-To understand this, let’s first understand how some situations can seem like a crisis.
+To understand this, let’s first understand how some situations can seem to be a crisis.
 Let’s imagine a worst case scenario: a situation where someone is facing some sort of extreme crisis that is making her or him experience inner emotional churning.

 As we now know, the reason the situation is upsetting the person’s emotional balance is because it is resonating with their inner world: either with who they think they are or who they want to become.
-More specifically, remembering Freud and Schutz, the event will create an emotional response when the leader thinks it means something about their competence, significance, or their likeability.
+More specifically, remembering Freud and Schutz, the event will be creating an emotional response when the leader thinks it means something about how competent, significant, or likeable they are:

 - People who interpret a situation as meaning that they or their team will be seen as less capable, less important, or less popular will call it a problem or crisis.
 Situations where businesses fail, make less profit, or lose market share are often seen as crises.

-- Conversely, situations that show a leader or their team as more competent, more important, or more popular we call opportunities.
-Scenarios where we can increase profits, grow market share, or show our service is better than competitors’ are often seen as opportunities.
+- Situations that show a leader or their team as more competent, important, or popular we call opportunities.
+For example, scenarios where we can increase profits, grow market share, or show our service is better than competitors’.

-- And a situation that doesn’t imply anything either way is a non-event, business as usual, neither a crisis nor an opportunity.
+- And a situation that doesn’t imply anything either way is a non-event, neither a crisis nor an opportunity, business as usual.

 But the story of the Taoist farmer shows that we can never know whether a situation will turn out to be a crisis or an opportunity.
-And opportunities don’t exist in themselves but are formed out of the choices we make about how to respond to events.
-Both Pearl Harbor and Dunkirk were crises that became opportunities because of the way people chose to respond to them.
+Opportunities are formed out of the choices we make about how to respond to events.
+Pearl Harbor and Dunkirk were crises that became opportunities because of the way people chose to respond to them.